ibm-cloud-docs/containers/cs_versions_archive.md

 <td>Kubelet</td>
 <td>N/A</td>
 <td>N/A</td>
-<td>The data that you store in the `kubelet` root directory is now saved on the larger, secondary disk of your worker node machine.</td>
+<td>The data that you store in the <code>kubelet</code> root directory is now saved on the larger, secondary disk of your worker node machine.</td>
 </tr>
 </tbody>
 </table>